-To maintain and strengthen TSMC's technology leadership, the Company plans to continue investing heavily in R&D. For advanced CMOS logic, the Company's 5nm and 3nm CMOS nodes continue progressing in the pipeline.
-In addition, the Company's reinforced exploratory R&D work is focused on beyond-3nm node; in areas such as 3D transistors, new memory, and low-R interconnect, on track to establish a solid foundation to feed into technology platforms.
-For 3D IC advanced packaging, innovations for energy-efficient sub-system integration and scaling provide further augmentation to CMOS logic applications.
-For specialty technologies, the Company has intensified its focus on new specialty technologies such as RF and 3D intelligent sensors targeting 5G and smart IoT applications.
-The Corporate Research function established in 2017 continues to focus on novel materials, process, devices, nanowires, memories, etc. for the long-term, beyond 8 to 10 years.
-The Company also continues to collaborate with external research bodies from academia to industry consortia alike with the goal of extending Moore's Law and paving the road to future cost-effective technologies and manufacturing solutions for its customers.
+To maintain and strengthen TSMC’s technology leadership, the Company plans to continue investing heavily in R&D. For advanced CMOS logic, the Company’s 3nm and 2nm CMOS nodes continue to progress in the pipeline.
+In addition, the Company’s reinforced exploratory R&D work is focused on beyond-2nm node and on areas such as 3D transistors, new memory and low-R interconnect, which are on track to establish a solid foundation to feed into technology platforms.
+For 3D IC advanced packaging, TSMC is developing innovations for energy-efficient sub-system integration and scaling to provide further augmentation to CMOS logic applications.
+The Company has intensified its focus on new specialty technologies such as RF and 3D intelligent sensors targeting 5G and smart IoT applications.
+The corporate research function, established in 2017, continues to focus on novel materials, processes, devices, nanowires and memories for the long-term, beyond eight to ten years.
+The Company also continues to collaborate with external research bodies from academia and industry consortia alike with the goal of extending Moore’s Law and paving the way to future cost-effective technologies and manufacturing solutions for its customers.

 With a highly competent and dedicated R&D team and its unwavering commitment to innovation, TSMC is confident in its ability to deliver the best and most cost-effective SoC technologies to its customers and to drive future business growth and profitability for years to come.